BirthdayResearch/oracle-adapters/README.md

 ## Technical Design

-DeFiChain Oracle Adapters follows a mono-repo design with two distinct aspects, packages, and adapters.
+DeFiChain Oracle Adapters follows a mono-repo design with two distinct sections: salmon packages, and adapters.
 Packages represent each module component of the oracle system with a runner.
 Adapters are a data-only, price feed fetcher that conforms to the specification of `packages/salmon-fetch`.